 Paralegal CLE requirements vary by state.
 If you have credits to meet, consider taking virtual CLE courses or in-person classes with a colleague or paralegal friend.
 Alternatively, you can use this to reach out to someone you’ve met in a professional setting.
 Connect with them to see if they’d attend the CLE courses with you.

 Conventions and conferences

 The National Federation of Paralegal Associations hosts an annual convention.
 Also, the Clio Cloud Conference isn’t your typical webinar or virtual event—this is the best legal conference that thousands of legal professionals attend each year.
 The Clio Cloud Conference is designed to help you supercharge your practice and move the industry forward.

 Becoming a paralegal is no easy feat.
 If you’re a paralegal student, you know this better than anyone.
 Get the support you need by exploring your school’s forums, social media groups, or start your own.
 You could also help coordinate a study group or other social or networking opportunities.
-Another option is to consider joining the study group created by Paralegals Connect.
 You can also reach out to professional paralegal associations for support.

 The Law Community

 The Law Community (TLC) is an online network built for legal professionals like yourself.
 This community is a space to learn, connect, and grow.
 Legal professionals from various practice areas share tips, ask questions, network, and gain new tech skills.
 This hub makes it easy for authentic paralegal networking to take place.
 There are even resources specifically for paralegals.

 Active listening, when done effectively, will help you earn the trust of those you’re conversing with and help you better understand their hopes, desires, and fears.
 Practicing patience and asking open-ended, follow-up questions are just a couple of ways to actively listen in instances of paralegal networking.